-If you’re a landowner and you’re approached by a landman for an oil or gas lease, that lease will determine how the oil and gas production company can use the surface of your land.
+If you’re a surface owner and a mineral owner and you’re approached by a landman for an oil or gas lease, that lease will determine how the oil and gas production company can use the surface of your land.
 You should talk with an attorney experienced in oil and gas leases before you sign.

 Hello, my name is Ray Kerlick.
 I’m a partner at the law firm of Wadler, Perches, Hundl, and Kerlick in Wharton, Texas.
-Today I was hoping to talk with you a little bit about oil and gas production in Texas and specifically the surface damages and the use of your surface as a landowner in Texas.
+Today I’ll talk with you about oil and gas production in Texas and specifically the surface damages and the use of your surface as a landowner in Texas.

-In Texas oil and gas, and surface are two different interests potentially.
-Most of us are familiar with this idea that two different people may own the surface and then own the minerals or the oil and the gas.
-Right now, I’m going to focus on the issue of someone who owns both the surface and the minerals.
+In Texas, “oil and gas” and “surface” are two different interests potentially.
+Most of us are familiar with this idea that different people may own the surface and own the minerals or the oil and the gas.
+Right now, I’m going to focus on the issue of someone who is both the surface owner and the mineral owner.

 When dealing with an oil and gas company, the way to keep your rights is to put them in writing.
 There is a legal document called an oil and gas lease and it specifies exactly what can and can’t be done for the most part, when dealing with oil and gas production.
 This is a legal document and we would always recommend that you consult with an attorney of your choosing to discuss the terms and negotiate the terms that will be applicable.